-Light, like love, gives of itself freely, filling all available space.
+Light, like love, gives of itself freely, filling all available spaces.
 It does not seek anything in return; it asks not whether you are friend or foe.
 It gives of itself and is not thereby diminished.
-As characterized by the contemporary spiritual teacher, Eckhart Tolle, The first light of dawn was filtering through the curtains.
+Characterized by the contemporary spiritual teacher, Eckhart Tolle: The first light of dawn was filtering through the curtains.
 Without any thought, I felt, I knew, that there is infinitely more to light than we realize.
 That soft luminosity filtering through the curtains was love itself.
 Tears came into my eyes.
 I got up and walked around the room.
 I recognized the room, and yet I knew that I had never truly seen it before.
 Everything was fresh and pristine, as if it had just come into existence.
 I picked up things, a pencil, an empty bottle, marveling at the beauty and aliveness of it all.

 Abraham Menashe